bsmithyman/transponster/README.md

   <dt>heateqn.py</dt>
   <dd>Script to time-step the model and add new perturbations.
 The script code accesses the MongoDB
       instance to pull out model and IP log information.
-It then calls <pre>perturb</pre> to add a unit perturbation to the model at each extracted lat/long position.
-Finally, a single explicit time step is triggered by calling <pre>disperse</pre>.
+It then calls perturb to add a unit perturbation to the model at each extracted lat/long position.
+Finally, a single explicit time step is triggered by calling disperse.
   </dd>

   <dt>initialize.py</dt>